burhanmoin1/skilltestfullapp/README.md

 **Built with ❤️ for the Full Stack Developer Skill Test**

-For questions or issues, please contact the developer.
+For questions or issues, please contact me at m.burhanmoin1@gmail.com